Game studies are often great, but hard to turn into practice. The MDA framework is one of the few exceptions, as it really helped me in my daily work.

 At each step, the focus moves gradually from mechanics to aesthetics, and at each step the terminology becomes less rigidly defined and more prone to variations.

 A competitive poker or chess game (abnegation, challenge, competition) will use a reduced number of very precise terms, a textual adventure (narrative, fantasy) might not have any.

-Well, it's really too early for me to draw any, bit I did find MDA and core esthetics to be a great tool for deciding the approach required for a project.
+Over the past few years, the MDA framework and the core aesthetics have been a great tool for deciding the approach required for a project.

 To come back to the initial Extra Credits video, to truly understand a game, we should go beyond its looks or controls and see what innate human needs and desires it wants to serve.